thehxdev/parnum/README.md

 ### `int *parnum_parse_int(const char *s)`

-[!WARNING] The returned `int*` value is allocated on the heap. you must call free on it.
+[!WARN] The returned `int*` value is allocated on the heap. you must call free on it.

 This function recives a constant character pointer (`const char *s`) and parses a single integer value (the first one).
 Then returns a pointer to that **heap allocated** integer.
 If no integers found, returns `NULL`.